okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 ## Adjust Java Code to Resolve Principal

 I mentioned earlier that there's a bug in Okta's Spring Boot Starter.
-The bug is that it doesn't resolve `java.security.Principal` like it does for Spring Boot 1.5.x.
+The proble is that it doesn't resolve `java.security.Principal` like it does for Spring Boot 1.5.x.
 To fix this, you'll need to update `HoldingsController.java` to extract the `sub` to call Okta's API.
 Add a `getUser(Principal principal)` method to this class.

 ```java
 @SuppressWarnings("unchecked")